omotomiwa26/alx-system_engineering-devops/0x19-postmortem/README.md

 - I changed the permission of the file `apache_error_fix.sh`using `chmod +x apache_error_fix.sh` then ran the file `./ apache_error_fix`.

-- After running the file succesfully i then ran `curl -sI 127.0.0.1` and discovered the error has being fixed by returnign `200 OK`
+- After running the file succesfully i then ran `curl -sI 127.0.0.1` and discovered the error has being fixed by returning `200 OK`

 ```
 root@e514b399d69d:~# curl -sI 127.0.0.1:80